JB515/JB515.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a Research Associate (postdoc) at Imperial College London where I am based in the Simulation and Modelling in Medicine and Surgery (SiMMS) group.
-I am also a co-founder and lead engineer at Human Robotix Ltd. My main research interest is the design of multimodal haptic inferfaces for simulation and physical information presentation.
-I also work extensively in 3D printing/digital manufacturing and other areas of mechatronics.
+I'm a Research Associate (postdoc) at Imperial College London where I work at the intersection of robotics, human-computer interaction and surgery.
+I am based in the Simulation and Modelling in Medicine and Surgery (SiMMS) group in the Department of Surgery and Cancer.
+My primary research interest is in haptics though his past research has covered topics including digital manufacturing, personalised medical devices, robotics for muscular rehabilitation and information visualisation.
+I am currently working on haptic simulations of physical medical examinations which will be deployed to support Imperial's MBBS in Medicine curriculum.

+I first joined Imperial as an undergraduate student in the Department of Electrical and Electronic Engineering in 2014, before returning as a researcher in Bioengineering in 2020.
+I am currently with the Department of Surgery and Cancer as part of the Centre for Engagement and Simulation Science and SiMMS research group.
+I completed my PhD in Haptics at Queen Mary University of London and have been a visiting researcher at York University, Canada and Seoul National University, Korea.
+I am also a co-founder of Human Robotix Ltd.